PURCHASING CARD (P-CARD) PROCEDURES

 - Administrative Review.
-Supervisors indicate approval of purchases by reviewing and then signing and dating reconciled Cardholder statements.
+Supervisors indicate approval of purchases by reviewing and then submitting an electronic approval for the reconciled Cardholder statements.
 It is the supervisor’s responsibility to address Cardholders about questionable transactions.

-- US Bank Controls.
+- Wells Fargo Bank Controls.
 Certain merchant codes are blocked so that P-Card transactions are automatically declined.
-US Bank provides access to all transaction data generated by Cardholders to the P-Card Program Administrators.
+Wells Fargo Bank provides access to all transaction data generated by Cardholders to the P-Card Program Administrators.
 Administrators review declined transaction reports for review on a weekly basis.
 Administrators also review transactions on a regular basis for unusual or irregular transactions.

 Cardholder: The individual whose name appears on the P-Card and who is responsible for all charges made with the card.
 Cardholders are required to complete P-Card training when applying for their first P-Card and every three years after.
 P-Card training is available online.

-Cardholders must review the online training Purchasing Card (P-Card) Training for Cardholders power point presentation and turn in a P-Card Cardholder Training and Agreement Form (available at the completion of the online training) to the P-Card Administrators as proof of training.
+Cardholders must review the online training Purchasing Card (P-Card) Training for Cardholders and turn in a P-Card Cardholder Training and Agreement Form (available at the completion of the online training) to the P-Card Administrators as proof of training.

 Delegated Card User: This is a person who has been selected by a Cardholder to use the Cardholder’s P-Card.
 Cardholders are responsible and accountable for all charges whether made by themselves or by their delegated users.
 A completed Delegated Card User Form must be on file in the department listing each delegated card user by P-Card.

-Delegated Users can view the online training or the previously trained Cardholder/Department may provide the training to the Delegated User.
+Delegated Users can view the online training at http://www.usu.edu/controller/acctpay/forms/P-CardCardholderPresentation.pdf or the previously trained Cardholder/Department may provide the training to the Delegated User.

 P-Card Transaction Statements: Transactions occur when Cardholders use their P-Card to make authorized purchases.
 Transactions are also known as “credit card charges” or “charges.”
 They are reported on a monthly basis to the Cardholder in two separate statements.

-- Off-Campus Transactions: Reported monthly on the US Bank Statement.
+- Off-Campus Transactions: Reported biweekly on the Wells Fargo Bank Statement.

-US Bank Statement: A statement sent directly to the Cardholder by US Bank listing all off-campus transactions charged to the Cardholder’s P-Card through the end of a monthly billing cycle.
-This statement will only be sent if off-campus purchases have occurred during the previous month.
+Wells Fargo Bank Statement: An email notification regarding the statement will be sent directly to the Cardholder and Reconciler from Wells Fargo Bank listing all off-campus transactions charged to the Cardholder’s P-Card through the end of a biweekly billing cycle.
+This email notification regarding the statement will only be sent if off-campus purchases have occurred during the previous cycle.